 You don’t have to divide a market into specific government-approved categories.
 You can redefine and guess when it works.
+Strategic market segmentation can be very valueable.
 For example, I was consulting with Apple Computers in its early years when the marketing department decided to segment the market according to usage types, as in the illustration here.

 The simple idea of dividing marketing into these segments helped the company develop better strategies for software bundling, hardware configurations, advertising, and channels of distribution.
 Computers for government, for example, are sold through channels different from home computers.